suzukiak1112/amr_io_tools/README.md

   ```
   {'r': 29979245800.0, 'z': 29979245800.0, 'rho': 1.0, 'v1': 29979245800.0, 'v2': 29979245800.0, 'v3': 29979245800.0, 'e_gas': 8.9875518e+20, 'e_rad': 8.9875518e+20, 'f1': 2.6944002e+31, 'f2': 2.6944002e+31, 'f3': 2.6944002e+31, 'e_rad_nt': 8.9875518e+20, 'f1_nt': 2.6944002e+31, 'f2_nt': 2.6944002e+31, 'f3_nt': 2.6944002e+31}
   ```
-  In the orignal simulations, pysical variables are normalized by using the speed of light and second or 3rd powers. c, c^2, or c^3.
+  In the orignal simulations, pysical variables are normalized by using the speed of light and second or 3rd powers. $c$, $c^2$, or $c^3$.

 - Here, we retrieve density (rho), velocity (v1), and the radiation energy density (e_rad) by using the function `get_values()`:
    ```